ArbitrumFoundation/docs/docs/gentle-introduction-dao.md

 ### Why is this important?

 Decentralization of Arbitrum's technology governance represents an important step towards community governance of Ethereum's scaling technologies, and further aligns our incentives with those of the Ethereum community at large.
 This is a big deal because it means that the Arbitrum DAO will be able to democratically make decisions that are in the best interest of the Arbitrum and Ethereum communities, rather than having faith in the good will of a small group of people.
-See [Progressive decentralization](./concepts/progressive-decentralization) to learn more about the mechanics and philosophy underlying this incremental shift towards collective ownership.
 See [State of decentralization](./state-of-progressive-decentralization) for a more in-depth overview of Arbitrum's decentralization journey.

 ### Cool beans.
 Am I eligible for the airdrop?